-Recently, I have founded the group Creative-Writing-in-Munich.
+Last summer, I founded the group Creative-Writing-in-Munich.
+Join us!

 I write poetry, fiction, and creative non-fiction.
 Additionally, I have a broad experience in writing and editing scientific documents for various audiences (as a side note, I have a PhD in Chemistry).
 Over the years, I’ve been actively involved in theatre, spoken word, and interactive writing events.
 I feel inspired by collaborations across disciplines.
 I am also a Puttypeep.

 My story The Artist — inspired by a visual experiment that I saw at the Tate Modern Museum in London, UK last year — has recently been short-listed in the Listowels Writers’ Week Original – Short Story Competition and long-listed in the Disquiet International Program literary contest.
 The Disquiet readers judged the story as having “beautiful prose and an emotionally compelling scene tied together with a deft sensory metaphor”.